Do you know there are 47 types of Oranges? Our research results in much more to this fruit than meets the eye.

-One of the most noticeable features of Sumo Citrus oranges is their lack of albedo - the white netting around the sections of citrus fruit.
+One of the most noticeable features of Sumo Citrus oranges is their lack of albedo, the white netting around the sections of citrus fruit.
 This makes them even easier to peel and eat on the go.

 Sumo Citrus oranges can be found at various retailers such as Whole Foods Market, Wegmans, Target, Publix, Safeway, and Trader Joe's.
 They are known for their massive size and high nutrient content.
-In fact, Sumo Citrus oranges contain more vitamin C and calcium than the average orange due to their size.
+Sumo Citrus oranges contain more vitamin C and calcium than the average orange due to their size.

-Another characteristic that sets Sumo Citrus oranges apart is their low-acid levels.
+Another characteristic that sets Sumo Citrus oranges apart is their low acid levels.
 This makes them ideal for those who don't tolerate acidic foods well or prefer a sweeter taste.
 Overall, Sumo Citrus oranges offer a unique flavor profile and numerous health benefits that make them worth trying.